Comprehensive information regarding COVID-19 at UNH can be found at the UNH COVID-19 Updates and Resources page.

 - UNH Durham Campus, please call (603) 862-9355 to speak with a UNH Health & Wellness staff member.

 - UNH Manchester and School of Law: Please contact your Primary Care Physician or local Urgent Care Clinic.

 Testing for COVID-19 infection will be an important component of reducing the spread of the virus.
-Current guidelines allow for testing in individuals who have concerning symptoms; please discuss with your PCP or UNH Health & Wellness for testing status and recommendations.
+Current guidelines for who can be tested have been expanding.
+For testing guidelines and locations in NH, visit the NH Department of Health & Human Services Testing Guidance website.
+For other states and general guidelines, visit the CDC website.
+Please discuss with your PCP or UNH Health & Wellness for testing status and recommendations.